SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Abstract

 \section{Abstract}

 Cross-modal Thermal Geo-localization (TG) provides a robust, all-weather solution for Unmanned Aerial Vehicles (UAVs) in Global Navigation Satellite System (GNSS)-denied environments.
 However, profound thermal-visible modality gaps introduce severe feature ambiguity, systematically corrupting conventional coarse-to-fine registration.
-To dismantle this bottleneck, we propose SCC-Loc, a unified Semantic-Cascade-Consensus localization framework.
+To address this bottleneck, we propose SCC-Loc, a unified Semantic-Cascade-Consensus localization framework.
 By sharing a single DINOv2 backbone across global retrieval and MINIMA$_{\text{RoMa}}$ matching, it minimizes memory footprint and achieves zero-shot, highly accurate absolute position estimation.
 Specifically, we tackle modality ambiguity by introducing three cohesive components.
 First, we design the Semantic-Guided Viewport Alignment (SGVA) module to adaptively optimize satellite crop regions, effectively correcting initial spatial deviations.
-Second, we develop the Cascaded Spatial-Adaptive Texture-Structure Filtering (C-SATSF) mechanism to explicitly enforce geometric consistency, thereby eradicating dense cross-modal outliers.
-Finally, we propose the Consensus-Driven Reliability-Aware Position Selection (CD-RAPS) strategy to derive the optimal solution through a synergy of physically constrained pose optimization.
+Second, we develop the Cascaded Spatial-Adaptive Texture-Structure Filtering (C-SATSF) mechanism to explicitly enforce geometric consistency, thereby suppressing dense cross-modal outliers.
+Finally, we propose the Consensus-Driven Reliability-Aware Position Selection (CD-RAPS) strategy to determine the optimal position by integrating physically constrained pose optimization, multi-dimensional reliability evaluation, and geographic consensus.
 To address data scarcity, we construct Thermal-UAV, a comprehensive dataset providing 11,890 diverse thermal queries referenced against a large-scale satellite ortho-photo and corresponding spatially aligned Digital Surface Model (DSM).
 Extensive experiments demonstrate that SCC-Loc establishes a new state-of-the-art, suppressing the mean localization error to 9.37 m and providing a 7.6-fold accuracy improvement within a strict 5-m threshold over the strongest baseline.
 Code and dataset are available at \url{https://github.com/FloralHercules/SCC-Loc}.